 Just how big is the vending machine phenomenon in Japan?
 Let’s take a look at some numbers to wrap our heads around things.

 So how many are there?
 There are 5 million of them, countrywide.
 That’s one machine per 23 people.
-To put that into perspective, 5 million is twice the population of Osaka!
-According to the Japanese Vending Machines Association, if you placed all the machines end to end, you would form a line from Japan to Hawaii!
+To put that into perspective, 5 million is twice the population of Osaka.
+And according to the Japanese Vending Machines Association, if you placed all the machines end to end, you would form a line from Japan to Hawaii!

 Not to mention, Japan’s crime and vandalism rates are so low, that these machines are actually well-looked after.